🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Below are a few of the top-rated Molokini snorkel trips.
 Each will have different start times and slightly different inclusions, so make sure you compare them to find one that’s right for you.

 Starting at either 6:30am or 7:30am, this tour lasts 5-6 hours and takes you to both Molokini and Turtle Town.
-The tour includes your snorkeling gear, flotation devices, as well as breakfast and lunch.
-There’s even a slide on the boat for an added bit of fun!
+The tour includes your snorkeling gear, flotation devices, breakfast, and lunch.
+There’s even a slide on the boat for some extra fun! - Afternoon Snorkel to Coral Gardens or Molokini Crater: 4.4/5 β

-If you’re not an early riser, or are looking for a shorter time commitment, this afternoon tour starting at 1pm may suit you better!
-This tour lasts 3 hours and will take you either to Coral Gardens or Molokini Crater, depending on sea and weather conditions on the day of your tour.
-Snorkel equipment is included, however, lunch is an optional extra for this tour.
+If you’re not an early riser or want a shorter tour, this afternoon option begins at 1pm and may suit you better!
+The tour lasts 3 hours and will take you to Coral Gardens or Molokini Crater, depending on sea and weather conditions.
+The crew will provide snorkel equipment, but lunch is an optional extra.

 South Maui Beaches